tttppp/ragl/rules.md

 ## 2.3 Qualifications

-2.3.1 Players relegated from Minions as well as new signups are put onto Signup list in the following order:
+2.3.1 Players that forfeited the previous season, disqualified players from the previous season and new signups are put onto Signup list in the order of appearance.
-* Players relegated from Minions
-* New signups in order of registration

-2.3.2 Qualification event is not held in case there is more spots in Minions than actual players.
+2.3.2 Qualification event is not held in case there are more spots in Minions than actual players.
 All the players from Signup list are put into Minions.

 2.3.3 Qualification event takes place to rank players in Signup list.
 Qualification event format is a double-elimination bracket drawn at random.
 All matches are Best-of-3.
 Qualification event takes as many rounds as needed to rank players in Signup list.

 ## 2.4 Waiting list

-2.4.1 In the event of players leaving the lowest division during first two weeks for any reasons, vacant slots may be re-occupied by the players from Waiting list.
+2.4.1 In the event of players leaving the lowest division during first week for any reasons, vacant slots may be re-occupied by the players from Waiting list.

 2.4.2 Waiting list is composed of players failing to qualify through pre-season qualification tournament and late signups that have missed the qualification tournament (or when the tournament didn't take place), in order of performance in qualification tournament and then by enlisting datetime.